marktoujiline/notes-category/docs/docs/docs/09_functoriality.md

 ```

 ## Profunctor
 A bifunctor whose first argument is contravariant and second argument is convariant is a profunctor.
+One such example is the Reader functor.

 ## Hom-Functor
 Mapping that: